Nkosinathi16/iWrite.github.io/README.md

 # iWrite.github.io
-iWise is making the assessment writing and research simple
+iWrite is making the assessment writing and research simple